 1. Black-Eyed Susan

 When it comes to Sunflower look-alikes, you will find plenty of flowers from the Asteraceae family making it to our list.
-One of the top contenders would be the Black-Eyed Susan that is also widely popular as the Gloriosa Daisy.
+One of the top contenders would be the Black-Eyed Susan, which is also popularly known as the Gloriosa Daisy.

 These plants boast a stunning yellow and orangish flowers with a dark brown area in the middle.
-Widely found in the wilderness they add just the right color to your regular grasslands.
-Given their simple and hassle-free maintenance options, the Black-Eyed Susan is also a top option among several homeowners.
+Widely found in the wilderness, they add just the right color to your regular grasslands.

-As a potted plant, they are found in different variants like the Indian Summer and the Cherokee Sunset.
-Another top variant would be the Autumn Colour.
+As potted plants, Black-Eyed Susans are found in different variants like the Indian Summer, Cherokee sunset, and Autumn color.

 You will then find them blooming between June and September.
-Germination usually takes a month or 40 days.
-However, this too will vary depending on the specie.
+Germination usually takes a month or 40 days, but this will vary depending on the species.

-While sowing the seeds, make sure they are loosely covered by the soil.
-While the plant can withstand difficult soil conditions, it is recommended to keep the soil fertile.
+While sowing the seeds, ensure they are loosely covered by the soil.
+The plant can withstand difficult soil conditions, but it is recommended to keep the soil fertile.

-Upon maturing, Black-Eyed Susan can assume a height between one and three feet and a width of 10 to 20 inches.
-That is one of the many reasons why you need to plant the seeds right next to each other.
+Upon maturing, Black-Eyed Susan can assume a height between 1 and 3 feet and a width of 10 to 20 inches.
+That is one of the many reasons you need to plant seeds right next to each other.
 This will create a perfect border once the flowers finally bloom.

 2. Gerbera Daisy

-If you are planning to add a perfect tinge of colors to your yard without having to invest in Sun Flowers, the Gerbera Daisy might be a great option.
-With a lush, dark green foliage, these flowers have leaves assuming a width of 12 inches or more.
+If you plan to add a perfect tinge of colors to your yard without investing in Sunflowers, the Gerbera Daisy might be a great option.
+With lush, dark green foliage, these flowers have leaves assuming a width of 12 inches or more.

-If you are planning to grow them at home, make sure the plants get complete sun and a fully fertilized soil.
+If you plan to grow them at home, ensure the plants get complete sun and fully fertilized soil.
 They thrive best in US hardiness zones ranging from eight to eleven.